 9. Participation In Events

 Encourage your child to participate in events at school or any community functions where they can display their Hindi speaking skills.
 Reassure them that it is not winning that matters but participation alone is a great way of learning and winning.
-If your child is interested in theatre, you could get them enrolled in a Hindi theatre group.
+If your child is interested in theatre, you could get them enrolled in a Hindi theatre group or Hindi writing for kids.
 Enacting plays and memorising dialogues can be a great way to build on language skills.

 Bollywood films are a great way to learn Hindi.
 Try to rent an age-specific movie once a month regularly so that children develop an interest in learning the language.
 Going to Hindi plays can also be a helpful way to learn the language.
 Since plays don’t sound as exciting as movies, you may stick to those made especially for children.
 Find out which ones are being shown nearby and take your children for a unique experience that will them improve their Hindi.

 After trying all the suggestions given above and when you see some improvement, you can add some fun in learning with some games.

 - Rapid Fire – You can play the rapid-fire game wherein you ask questions and your children answer them immediately but in Hindi.